Bachelor of Science in Education, Middle Childhood Education

 The principal philosophy behind the curriculum is to provide a liberal education in subjects relevant to teaching students in grades 4-9 as well as numerous opportunities for the student to experience, learn and reflect on effective pedagogy.
 This pathway emphasizes disciplinary content knowledge, educational foundations courses and pedagogy and methods courses which focus on early exposure to child development and psychological and social foundations of education.

-- User their understanding of the characteristics, needs and influences on children's and adolescents' development and learning to create environments that are healthy, respectful, supportive and challenging
+- Use your understanding of the characteristics, needs and influences on children's and adolescents' development and learning to create environments that are healthy, respectful, supportive and challenging

 - Know about, understand and value the importance and complexity of children's and adolencents' families and communities